 Our model is designed to prosper specifically because we are giving everything away through open source project-launch blueprinting.
 We accomplish this through eco-tourism marketed with the open source infrastructure we have already created and other supported revenue streams outlined on our revenue streams page.
 All of this further promotes our model of spreading sustainability and actively promoting and distributing even more open source blueprints for duplication by as many people as possible.

-Q: How will this help people in Third World countries and other areas where resources are needed most?
+Q: How will this help people in Third World countries and other areas that need resources most?

 Using the four-phase strategy above, we wish to demonstrate building a teacher/demonstration community, village, and/or city as profitable for large investors and/or a way for small groups of people to pool what resources they have and get out of debt.
 We see this spreading and bringing resources to the areas that need them most because building these villages in these areas will be more affordable and easier to do with less building restrictions.